rafael-santiago/helios/src/include/doc/hc/README.md

         hc_boost_version("=",
                          "1_42",
                          "I need boost 1.42 dumb human...",
-                         "Ok, you got what I need... you're still alive...");
+                         "Ok, you got what I need... by now you are still alive...");

     }

 The first argument is releated with the type of version checking... it can be: "=", ">", ">=", "<", "<="  or "!=".

 The second is the version, formatted as defined in "boost_version.hpp" header file.
+Yes quite ugly.

 ## "hc/gcc_version.hsl"

-Sometimes is needed compile things using specific GCC version (oh God... why?!!)....
+Sometimes is necessary compile things using specific GCC version (oh God... why?!!)....

 So for crazy situations, you could include this.....madness: